ZieglerMarc/ACD_SP_Spring_Boot/book_Rental_Service/README.md

 # Book Service

-This is a Spring Boot microservice for managing books, designed to run with a MariaDB database using Docker Compose.
+This is a Spring Boot microservice for managing (book)rentals, designed to run with a MariaDB database using Docker Compose.

 ## Prerequisites